7 days Siem Reap to Phnom Penh

-Join Traverse Journeys in partnership with Social Cycles to cover 138 miles of cycling between Siem Reap and Phnom Penh, with additional cycling available in and around our stops.
+Join Traverse Journeys in partnership with Social Cycles to cover up to 230 miles of cycling between Siem Reap and Phnom Penh, with additional cycling available in and around our stops.
 See the incredible ruins of Angkor Wat and learn about the country's dark history at the Genocide Museum in Phnom Penh.
+Extend your stay for the 11-day version to visit the vibrant community of Kampot and learn about sustainable agriculture and the famous Kampot pepper as well as slow fashion.
 From the chaos of Phnom Pehn to the calm of the countryside, you can't help but fall in love with this beautiful place.
 You'll see first-hand what really happens on the ground and out in the villages while you combine local impact with cycling and site seeing.

 Get educated, get fit and get inspired.

-- 6 nights clean, comfortable boutique hotel stays
+- 6 or 10 nights clean, comfortable boutique hotel stays

-- One Social Cycle guide and one local guide
+- One lead guide and one local guide

-- 3 visits to our community and village non-profit partners + your $150 AUD donation to the partner of your choice
+- Visits to our community and village non-profit partners + donation to the partner of your choice

 - Cultural education to get the best local experience in Cambodia

-- Entry to the Genocide Museum in Phnom Penh
+- Entry to the S-21 Genocide Museum in Phnom Penh

 - Entry & sunrise cycling at Angkor Wat in Siem Reap